saj2304/Neural-Style-Transfer/README.md

 This project implements Neural Style Transfer, a deep learning technique that blends the content of one image with the style of another image using Convolutional Neural Networks (CNNs).

 The system takes two inputs:
 - 🖼 Content Image
 - 🎨 Style Image

 and produces a stylized output image.

 ---

 ## 🚀 Features
 - Apply artistic styles to images
 - Real-time / near real-time processing
 - Web interface using Flask / Gradio
 - Supports multiple styles
 - Uses deep learning models

 ---

 ## 🛠️ Tech Stack
 - Python 🐍
 - OpenCV
 - TensorFlow
 - TensorFlow Hub
 - Flask (Backend)
 - Gradio (UI for deployment)
+- NumPy
-- NumPy, Matplotlib
+- Matplotlib

 ---